Commencement Day: June 4, 2021

 - 2–3 pm | Graduate Recognition

-MIT is delighted to announce Bryan Stevenson, founder and executive director of the Equal Justice Initiative, as the guest speaker for the Commencement 2021 online celebration program.
+MIT welcomed Bryan Stevenson, founder and executive director of the Equal Justice Initiative, as the guest speaker for the Commencement 2021 online celebration program.
 Stevenson, Aronson Family Professor of Criminal Justice at the New York University School of Law, is a public interest lawyer and social justice activist who is also the author of the best-selling memoir, Just Mercy and the visionary creator of the National Memorial for Peace and Justice, which commemorates the Black victims of lynching in the United States.
 Read more in The Tech and in MIT News.

 Tag your social media posts with #MIT2021!
 Connect on Twitter (@MIT, @MITCommencement, @MITStudents, @MIT_Alumni), Instagram (MITpics, MITStudents, MITalumni), and Facebook (Facebook.com/MITnews, Facebook.com/MITAA).
 Go to socialmediahub.mit.edu to experience the day through MIT social media accounts.

 No: there is one MIT Commencement ceremony program for all degrees and all areas of study.